finos/FDC3/docs/api/spec.md

 To raise an Intent without a context, use the [`fdc3.nothing`](../context/ref/Nothing) context type.
 This type exists so that applications can explicitly declare that they support raising an intent without a context (when registering an Intent listener or in an App Directory).

-An optional context object may also be returned as output by an application hanling an intent.
+An optional `IntentResult` may also be returned as output by an application handling an intent.
+Results maybe either a single context object or a channel, that may be used to send a stream of responses.
+The `PrivateChannel` type is provided to support synchronisation of data transmitted over returned channels, by allowing both parties to listen for events denoting subscription and unsubscription from the returned channel. `PrivateChannels` are only retrievable via raising an intent.

 For example, an application handling a `CreateOrder` intent might return a context representing the order and including an ID, allowing the application that raised the intent to make further calls using that ID.

 An optional output context type is also supported when programmatically resolving an intent via [`findIntent`](ref/DesktopAgent#findintent) or [`findIntentByContext`](ref/DesktopAgent#findintentbycontext).